Eduardo-zampirolli/Graph-extraction-from-Brazilian-Senate-and-Chamber-of-Deputies/ner/README.md

     # ... (file processing logic)
 ```

-- **Purpose**: Processes a single input text file: reads the content, uses the `NERPersonExtractorWithMerging` instance to extract and group entities, and writes the results to the corresponding `.entities.json` and `.annotated.txt` files in the specified output directory, preserving the relative path structure.
+- **Purpose**: Processes a single input text file: reads the content, uses the `IntegratedNERProcessor` instance to extract and group entities, and writes the results to the corresponding `.entities.json` and `.annotated.txt` files in the specified output directory, preserving the relative path structure.
 - **Parameters**:
-    - `extractor`: An instance of the `NERPersonExtractorWithMerging` class.
+    - `extractor`: An instance of the `IntegratedNERProcessor` class.
     - `input_file_path` (str): The absolute path to the input `.txt` file.
     - `base_input_dir` (str): The base directory from which input files are being read (used to determine relative paths).
     - `base_output_dir` (str): The base directory where output files should be written.